gabbelabbe/recipe-site/README.md

 The frontend part is a react app that gets data from the Rest API and displays it, you can add, edit and remove recipes using the CRUD interface.

 ## Note
-This site is porly made, it's on my todo list to make it better.
+This site is poorly made, it's on my todo list to make it better.